-Actions 2, 3, 5, 7, 8, and 9 removed "sub action" reference details in the description field, which will be provided in a supplemental document.
+Actions 2, 3, 5, 7, 8, and 9 removed "sub action" reference details in the description field.

 Action 1 was removed as the intent of the LCAP is focusing on LCFF funding, references to activities are available in the applicable funding plans.